4 Types of Sex Crimes and Their Consequences

 - Statutory offenses

-- Offenses involving content, pornography or vulgar displays.
+- Offenses involving content, pornography, or vulgar displays.

 Assault offenses are among the most serious sex crimes.
-This category covers crimes like sexual assault, or rape, and sexual assault involving the use of weapons or deadly force.
+This category covers crimes like sexual assault, rape, and sexual assault involving the use of weapons or deadly force.

-Offenses involving children can include sexual assault of a child, child pornography or sexual exploitation of a minor.
+Offenses involving children can include sexual assault of a child, child pornography, or sexual exploitation of a minor.
 Sexual assault of disabled or elderly individuals also falls into this category.

-Statutory offense are sex crimes that are perpetrated against people who are too young to legally give consent.
+Statutory offenses are sex crimes that are perpetrated against people who are too young to legally give consent.
 For example, an adult who has sex with a minor may be guilty of statutory rape, even if the minor agreed to the sexual activity.

-The final category includes crimes such as distributing pornography to minors, sharing sexual images of people without their consent or vulgar displays, such as public indecency or indecent exposure.
+The final category includes crimes such as distributing pornography to minors, sharing sexual images of people without their consent, or vulgar displays, such as public indecency or indecent exposure.

 Penalty Categories

-The penalties for sex crimes are based on the severity of the offense, the age or status of the victim, the defendant’s criminal history and the use of weapons or deadly force during the commission of the crime.
+The penalties for sex crimes are based on the severity of the offense, the age or status of the victim, the defendant’s criminal history, and the use of weapons or deadly force during the commission of the crime.

 Penalties for assault crimes are typically among the most severe.
 For example:

-- A conviction for sexual assault is a second degree felony, punishable by two to 20 years in prison.
+- A conviction for sexual assault is a second-degree felony, punishable by two to 20 years in prison.

-- A conviction for aggravated sexual assault which involves serious bodily injury to the victim is a first degree felony, punishable by five to 99 years in prison.
+- A conviction for aggravated sexual assault, which involves serious bodily injury to the victim, is a first-degree felony, punishable by five to 99 years in prison.

 Sex crimes involving children are also met with harsh punishments.
 For example:

-- Authorizing or causing a child to engage in sexual activity is a second degree felony, punishable by two to 20 years in prison and a $10,000 fine.
+- Authorizing or causing a child to engage in sexual activity is a second-degree felony, punishable by two to 20 years in prison and a $10,000 fine.

-- Soliciting a child for sexual activity online is a third degree felony, punishable by two to 10 years in prison and a $10,000 fine.
+- Soliciting a child for sexual activity online is a third-degree felony, punishable by two to 10 years in prison and a $10,000 fine.

-Sex crimes which involve having sex in public, “flashing” or indecent exposure are punished harshly.
+Sex crimes, which involve having sex in public, “flashing” or indecent exposure, are punished harshly.
 For example:

 - A conviction for indecent exposure is a Class B misdemeanor, punishable by up to six months in jail and a fine of up to $2000.